-Dubai Holidays – Dates for UAE Public Holidays 2014 – 2015
+Dubai Holidays – Dates for UAE 2015 Public Holidays, Dubai, Abu Dhabi

 Note: Islamic holidays that fall onto a weekend do not translate into holidays from work, or do not necessarily translate.
 This will be up to the discretion of your employer.
 If Eid falls on a weekend for example, there may be no actual holiday from work, although of course it remains a deeply religious event and celebration.